 23. Christmas in Las Vegas and Winter Activities, Nevada

 By Allan from The Practical Saver

-Activities: No snow vacation, party, shows, explore the city, enjoy the night life, casino haven, New Year and Christmas celebrations (Read our 3 day itinerary to Las Vegas)
+Activities: No snow vacation, party, shows, explore the city, enjoy the nightlife, casino haven, New Year, and Christmas celebrations.
+Read our 3 days itinerary to Las Vegas

 The temperature in Grand Canyon is very moderate and not very cold.
 But when the snow falls, it makes the canyons look very stunning.
 Make sure to visit the Grand Canyon during sunrise and you will be mesmerized by the multitude of colors on the craters.

 During winters, the south rim of the Grand Canyon is the most accessible.
 And that’s where we went in winter.
 You can also spot a little wildlife here and there during winter.

 Winter in Grand Canyon is considered off-season, so it is less crowded and very easy to find accommodation as well.
 Depending on how much snowfall the national park is expecting, on some days the roads could be inaccessible.

 But they are always open to tour buses.
 So here is another reason to take a tour bus to the Canyons from Las Vegas.
 They are quite affordable (less than $100 for a full-day tour, with a light breakfast and a decent lunch).
 Tours are not intrusive and once you enter the park you are on your own to explore the canyons.